neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 ### How

-Our GBDX workflow is shown in the following figure:
+Our GBDX workflow is shown in the following figure.

 ![workflow_diag.png]({{ site.baseurl }}/images/swimming-pools/workflow_diag.png)
 *Platform workflow for property classification.*